Not a blank template - your details are filled in, formatted to Delaware law, and ready to sign.

 What is the maximum interest rate for a promissory note in Delaware?

-Delaware imposes a usury limit of 5% above Federal Reserve discount rate.
-Charging interest above the legal limit is considered usury and can result in penalties — in Delaware, the consequence is: forfeiture of all interest.
+Delaware caps interest at 5% above Federal Reserve discount rate.
+Charging above the legal limit is usury - in Delaware, the penalty is: forfeiture of all interest.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Delaware?